Transcendence: Generative Models Can Outperform The Experts That Train Them: Related Work

 \paragraph{Offline Reinforcement Learning.}

 Our work also draws connections to the Offline Reinforcement Learning \cite{levine2020offline} setting, where one attempts to learn a new policy $\pi$ that improves upon a fixed dataset generated by some behavior policy $\pi_\beta$.
 However, our setting of imitation learning differs substantially from this literature, as we do not explicitly train our model on a RL objective that attempts to improve upon the dataset.
-Importantly, such an objective oftentimes introduces training instabilities \cite{li2023offline} and also assumes reward labels, both of which are avoided with a pure imitation or self-supervised learning objective.
+Importantly, such an objective oftentimes introduces training instabilities \cite{li2023offline} and also assumes reward labels.
 We defer a more extended discussion of related work to \autoref{app:more-related}.